 People continue to die from extreme poverty and hunger in Africa and other parts of the world but not so many people know the World Bank, the IMF and the WTO are behind almost all these.
-It is a new form of war whereby the rich western corporations use hunger and starvation as weapons of mass destruction.
+It is a new form of war whereby the rich western corporations employ the poverty of the poor and the ignorance of the innocent as top weapons of mass destruction.
 In other words, the World Bank, the IMF (the International Monetary Fund), and the WTO (the World Trade Organization) are the triple enemies of progress in almost every developing country in the world today.
 Now let's see how the World Bank, IMF and WTO operate in Sub-Saharan Africa.

 Now Ghana imports most of its rice from abroad at huge prices every year.
 So at the end of the day, Ghana owes the World Bank and the IMF huge amounts of money.
 However, the money did not remain in the Ghanaian economy because Ghana had to use the loan to import food from abroad.
-Meanwhile, the rice producing communities in Ghana could have helped produce enough rice to feed the nation and even export some abroad to make more profit.
+Meanwhile, the rice producing communities in Ghana could have helped produce enough rice to feed the nation (and even export some abroad to make more profit).
 Now the northern communities in Ghana remain the poorest in the country with no better jobs and no opportunities at all in most parts.
-Young boys and girls some as young as 9 are migrating to the southern parts of the country to major cities such as Kumasi and Accra (a very dangerous journey for kids) all in search for jobs so they can take care of their poor dying families back home.
-Most of these kids never return home.
+Young boys and girls some as young as 9 are migrating to the southern parts of the country to major cities and towns such as Kumasi and Accra (a very dangerous journey for kids) all in search for jobs so they can take care of their poor dying families back home.
+Most of these kids (locally known as "kayayo") never return home.
 Some die along the way and some return worse than before and all thanks to the IMF and the World Bank.